alexubilla8185/AfterLife/README.md

 ## How It Works

 AfterLife provides two distinct experiences: the **Creator Dashboard** and the **Visitor View**.
-Onboarding is seamless; when users sign up with a social provider like Google or Facebook, their profile name and picture are automatically populated, allowing them to get started right away.
+Onboarding is seamless; when users sign up with a social provider like Google, their profile name and picture are automatically populated, allowing them to get started right away.

 - **Creators** act as architects of their digital memorial.
 They populate their profile with personal details and, most importantly, create "conditional responses."
 These are custom messages triggered by keywords, allowing them to leave behind personalized wisdom, stories, and comfort.